 When your child enters school their care transfers from the health visitor to the school nurse.
-During your child's school life the school nurse is available to discuss any health and development concerns and will refer to other services if appropriate.
+During your child's school life the school nurse is available to discuss any emotional and physical concerns and will refer to other services if appropriate.